SpaceVim/SpaceVim/docs/community.md

 - <i class="fab fa-twitter"></i> [Twitter](https://twitter.com/SpaceVim)

+### Bug repport and feature request

+- [issue tracker](https://github.com/SpaceVim/SpaceVim/issues) for issue and feature requests

-### Mailing list
+### Mail list

-To report a bug or feature request, you can use the SpaceVim google mail list.
+Users who are accustomed to using email can also communicate with each other through the mailing list.
+They can send email to the mailing list to participate in the discussion.

 ```
 spacevim@googlegroups.com
 ```

-Please note that to post on the list, you must be a member, To join this group send an empty message to:
+Please note that to post on these lists, you must be a member, To join this group send an empty message to:

 ```